dan-leo/masters/thesis/v6/masters6.md

 ---
-title: 3GPP Narrowband LTE for IoT in South Africa
+title: 3GPP Narrowband LTE evaluation for IoT in South Africa
 author: Daniel Robinson, Prof MJ Booysen
 date: Stellenbosch University, March 2019
 tags: [LTE, NB-IoT]
 abstract: |
   2G/GPRS is a sun-setting technology leaving behind a void for LPWANs such as LoRaWAN and SigFox to fill.
 The viability of NB-IoT being such a technology for South Africa is investigated.
-Tests aimed to create a generic framework for multiple endpoint manufacturers and base station vendors to compare capabilities.
+Multiple endpoint manufacturers and base station vendors are tested to compare capabilities with respect to cost, time, power consumption and signal strength.
 The results proved promising.

 toc: true
 lot: true